zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/services/oidc-provider.md

     * supports [Authorization grant type](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3) to represent the resource owner's authorization
     * supports [Client credentials grant type](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) to request an access token
+    * supports the refresh grant as defined in [RFC 6749: The OAuth 2.0 Authorization Framework](https://datatracker.ietf.org/doc/html/rfc6749) and provides a refresh token only when requested with the `offline_access` scope, as recommended by [OpenID Connect Core](https://openid.net/specs/openid-connect-core-1_0.html#OfflineAccess)

 2. The OIDC Provider module supports the following Endpoints: